Skip to content

 On the other hand, the G703 continuation sheet is based on your schedule of values.
 This AIA form further breaks down all of your project line items (the total of which should mirror what’s on your G702).
 This form helps paint a clear picture of what was done and when, helping avoid any discrepancies in billing.

-🔎 Dive Deeper: Read the full guide to construction accounting.
+🔎 Dive Deeper: Read the Ultimate Guide to Construction Accounting for Contractors

 The Upsides of AIA Billing